timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 $$ y(n) = x(n) + x(n -1) $$

 Where `x` is an input array and `y` is an output array.
-The Z-transform has an important feature that we should take into account: for each out of range `n` the result of the function is `0`, that is, `x(-1) = 0`.
+The Z-transform has an important feature that we should take into account: for each out-of-range `n` the result of the function is `0`, that is, `x(-1) = 0`.
 Now, to the filters.

 ### Noise Filters